temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 }
 ```

 To overwrite this default naming and assign a custom Signal type, use the `@SignalMethod` annotation with the `name` parameter.
-In the following example, the Signal type is set to "retrysignal" .
+In the following example, the Signal type is set to "retrysignal".

 ```java
 @WorkflowInterface